 The Online Savings Account (OSA) Index is intended to provide a representative yield that’s available from today’s online savings accounts.
 The Index is the average yield of ten mature online savings accounts from well-established online banks.
 The savings accounts must have at least two years of history with yields that have remained competitive.
 Promotional accounts are excluded from the Index so that consumers can learn what rates are reasonable to expect from online savings accounts.
 Changes in the OSA Index over the last two years are tracked and compared to the federal funds target rate.

-The average online savings account yield had no change in November.
-This continues the 2021 trend of little to no monthly reductions in the average.
-The average was 0.446% on November 1, 2021.
+In October, the average online savings account yield had its sixth straight month of large gains.
+The average increased 30.5 basis points, from 2.116% on October 1, 2022 to 2.421% on November 1, 2022.
 This average is based on the OSA Index which is the average yield of ten mature online savings accounts from well-established online banks.

-The OSA Index had a dramatic decline for most of 2020.
+The OSA Index had a dramatic decline in 2020.
 The Index fell 119.9 basis points from the start of the COVID-19 crisis in March 2020 to the end of 2020.
 In August 2020, the Index fell below 1.00% for the first time since the start of the Index in 2017.
-The Index decline started to slow in October 2020, and this trend has continued in 2021.
-Since the start of 2021, the average has fallen only 6.6 basis points.
-For the six-month period from May through October 2021, the Index has remained unchanged.
-The Index is 126.5 basis points lower than it was when the COVID-19 crisis began in March 2020.

 A savings account is defined by Regulation D of the Federal Reserve Board guidelines as a bank deposit for which there is no expiration date, nor a specific date on which it becomes payable to the depositor.
 Savings accounts are not considered “transactional” because the number of monthly withdrawals account holders are allowed to make is restricted — currently up to 6 withdrawals per month.
 Financial institutions pay varying degrees of interest in exchange for your deposits.
 Online savings accounts usually offer some of the highest interest rates on the market.